Class actions are on the rise in Australia, with cases against large corporations continually in theRead More...

 - Market entry

-With government agreements such as the Free Trade Agreements and policies as such, there is mutual, and plentiful, opportunity between China and Australia.
+With government agreements such as the Free Trade Agreement, there is mutual and plentiful opportunity between China and Australia.
 This has paved the way to many openings between Australian and Chinese individuals, businesses and investment opportunities.
 It’s increasing significance to the global economy has allowed for joint ventures, strategic alliances and foreign direct investment- all of which are both desirable amongst Australian and Chinese governments.